carpentries-incubator/gap-lesson/02-func.md

 39020911/3628800
 ~~~

-Now we may copy and paste it into the GAP session when we will need it next time.
+Now we may easily copy and paste it into the GAP session when we will need it next time.
-And here we see the first inconvenience: the code expects that the group in question
+But here we see the first inconvenience: the code expects that the group in question
-must be stored in a variable named `S`:
+must be stored in a variable named `S`, so either we can have only with one group `S`
+at a time, or we need to edit the code:

 ~~~ {.gap}
 S:=AlternatingGroup(10);